muarshad01/Docker_and_Kubernetes/11_Multi-Container_Deployments_to_AWS.md

 ### IAM Keys for Deployment

-You can use the same IAM User's access and secret keys from the single container app we created earlier, or, you can create a new IAM user for this application:
+You can use the same `IAM User's` `access_key` and `secret_key` from the single container app we created earlier, or, you can create a new IAM user for this application:

-1. Search for the "IAM Security, Identity & Compliance Service"
+1. Search for the `IAM Security, Identity & Compliance Service`

-2. Click "Create Individual IAM Users" and click "Manage Users"
+2. Click `Create Individual IAM Users` and click `Manage Users`

-3. Click "Add User"
+3. Click `Add User`

-4. Enter any name you’d like in the "User Name" field.
+4. Enter any name you’d like in the `User Name` field
 eg: docker-multi-travis-ci

-5. Click "Next"
+5. Click `Next`

-6. Click "Attach Policies Directly"
+6. Click `Attach Policies Directly`

-7. Search for "beanstalk"
+7. Search for `beanstalk`

-8. Tick the box next to "AdministratorAccess-AWSElasticBeanstalk"
+8. Tick the box next to `AdministratorAccess-AWSElasticBeanstalk`

-9. Click "Next"
+9. Click `Next`

-10. Click "Create user"
+10. Click `Create user`

-11. Select the IAM user that was just created from the list of users
+11. Select the `IAM user` that was just created from the list of users

-12. Click "Security Credentials"
+12. Click `Security Credentials`

-13. Scroll down to find "Access Keys"
+13. Scroll down to find `Access Keys`

-14. Click "Create access key"
+14. Click `Create access key`

-15. Select "Command Line Interface (CLI)"
+15. Select `Command Line Interface (CLI)`

 16. Scroll down and tick the "I understand..." check box and click "Next"

-Copy and/or download the Access Key ID and Secret Access Key to use in the Travis Variable Setup.
+Copy and/or download the `Access_Key_ID` and `Secret_Access_Key` to use in the Travis Variable Setup.

 ### AWS Keys in Travis